cfederoff/AdventOfCode/README.md

-These are all of my solutions to the Advent of Code puzzles AOC 2024: 50/50
+These are all of my solutions to the Advent of Code puzzles<br/>
+AOC 2024: 50/50, Language of Choice: Java